Cargill/splinter/cli/man/splinter-circuit-list.1.md

 ```
 $ splinter circuit list \
   member gamma-node-000 \
-  --url <URL-of-alpha-node-000-splinterd-REST-API>
+  --url URL-of-alpha-node-splinterd-REST-API
 ID            MANAGEMENT    MEMBERS
 43210-ABCDE   mgmt001       alpha-node-000;gamma-node-000
 56789-ABCDE   mgmt002       alpha-node-000;gamma-node-000
 ```

-Since all of the circuits listed have been accepted by each member, the same c ircuit information will be displayed for member nodes.
+Since all of the circuits listed have been accepted by each member, the same circuit information will be displayed for member nodes.

 From the perspective of the `gamma-node-000` node, this command will display the following with no filters:
 ```
 $ splinter circuit list \
-  --url <URL-of-gamma-node-000-splinterd-REST-API>
+  --url URL-of-gamma-node-splinterd-REST-API
 ID            MANAGEMENT    MEMBERS
 43210-ABCDE   mgmt001       alpha-node-000;gamma-node-000
 56789-ABCDE   mgmt002       alpha-node-000;gamma-node-000